david-r-wasserman/Coursera_Capstone/FinalProject/Report.md

 Many queries returned exactly 100 venues.
 Most likely, this means there were *n* > 100 venues within the query radius.
 It was not known how Foursquare chooses 100 out of the _n_ venues.
 Its selection rule could cause an unknown bias.
 Therefore, when a query returned 100 venues, these results were not used.
 However, if these results were simply ignored, that would undersample areas with a high density of venues.
 To avoid this problem, whenever a query returned 100 venues, it was replaced with four more queries with half the radius.
 These four queries covered the same total area as the original query.

-A function `get_nearby_venues_unbiased` was written to get venues within 1000 meters of a specified point, and replace this query with four more queries when necessary. `get_nearby_venues_unbiased` was called repeatedly with random locations until at least 10,000 venues were found within the study area.
+A function `get_nearby_venues_unbiased` was written to get venues within 1000 meters of a specified point, and replace this query with four more queries when necessary. `get_nearby_venues_unbiased` was called repeatedly with random locations until at least 10,000 different venues were found within the study area.
 For each venue, only its ID and category were saved.

 ### Obtaining next venues

-A Foursquare nextvenues query was executed for each of the venues found.
-The numbers of next venues returned from each query ranged from 0 to 5.
+A Foursquare nextvenues query was executed for each of the 10,000 venues found.
+The numbers of next venues returned from each query varied:

+ * 5045 venues had no next venues
+ * 1041 venues had one next venue
+ * 626 venues had two next venues
+ * 440 venues had three next venues
+ * 288 venues had four next venues
+ * 2560 venues had five next venues

  Only the categories of the next venues were saved.

 ## Methodology